May Club Meeting 15th (Thursday)

 Indoor League at Live Oak Archery

-Indoor league started Tuesday January 21st and a great time was had by all!
-This time the league will cost $10 for youth (13 years and younger as of the beginning of the league) and $60 for all others.
+This 6 week indoor league started Monday May 5th and a great time was had by all!
+We will be skipping Memorial Day May 26th.
+This time the league will cost $20 for youth (18 years and younger as of the beginning of the league) and $50 for all others.
 Youth classes will not have a payout; however, there will be a prize for first place.
-All other classes will have a 70% payout split between the first, second, and third positions.
+All other classes will have a 50% payout split between the first, second, and third positions.
 All shoots will be held at Live Oak Archery.
 This is a great chance to hone your skills for the 3D target range or the hunting stand.
 Many of the members that attend are very knowledgeable and are willing to help you if you ask for their assistance or advice.
 We hope to see you all there.
 You don’t have to be a member of the club to participate.

 Update (Membership Applications):